-Since the installation of the line recloser at the PCC and the associated relaying as well as the additional substation, relay work and resets are all provided at the DG owner expense and have associated engineering, equipment acquisition and installation lead-time, we would need to work out all of those details to coordinate with the planned interconnection.
-Please note that the DG owner will not be allowed to interconnect until all permanent facilities and associated relaying are installed, tested and fully functional.
+Since the installation of the Dominion-owned ALR at the PCC, associated relaying, as well as the Protective Relaying and Power Quality package, and the related additional substation work are all provided at the DG owner expense, we will need to work out the details to coordinate the planned interconnection with the associated engineering, equipment acquisition and installation times.
+Please note that the DG owner will not be allowed to interconnect until all the permanent facilities and associated relaying are installed, tested and fully functional.

-Finally, please send us details concerning the DG owner's final inverter model and interface transformer specifications (i.e. winding configuration, impedance, load losses, etc.), the applied inverter trip points as well as the high side fuse make, model and rating information as soon as possible.
+Finally, please send us details concerning the DG owner's final inverter model, interface transformer specifications (i.e. transformer impedance, load losses, etc.), the applied inverter trip points as well as the high side fuse make, model and rating information of the isolation transformer as soon as possible.
+If the DG owner chooses to utilize a grounding transformer to comply with DNCP effective grounding requirements, please provide us with the grounding bank information (type, load losses, zero sequence impedance, maximum neutral fault current, etc.) for review and approval.

-Please contact the Utility at (804) 257-4797 if you have any questions or need additional information.
+Please contact the Utility at (804) 257-4688 if you have any questions or need additional information.